paritytech/research/docs/Polkadot/protocols/block-production/Babe.md

 **Lemma 2** or Adjustment Value.
 Assuming the maximum total drift between sync-epochs is at most $\Sigma$ and that $2\delta\_max + |\Sigma| \leq \theta$, the maximum difference between the new start time of a slot $sl$ and the old start time of $sl$ is at most $\theta$.

-In simple terms, this lemma states that the block production may be delayed by at most $\theta$ at the beginning of the new synch-epoch.
+In simple terms, this lemma states that the block production may be delayed by at most $\theta$ at the beginning of the new sync epoch.

 **Proof Sketch.** The chain quality property ensures that more than half of arrival times for blocks used in the median algorithm are timely.
 As a result, the output of each validator's median algorithm corresponds to a block delivered on time.
 A formal proof is provided in Theorem 1 of our paper [Consensus on Clocks](https://eprint.iacr.org/2019/1348).

 Keeping $\theta$ small is crucial to prevent delays in block production after a sync-epoch.
 For example (albeit an extreme one), it is not desirable that a validator's adjusted clock indicates the year 2001 when it's actually 2019.
 In such a case, honest validators might have to wait 18 years before executing an action that was originally scheduled for 2019.

-### Temporarily Clock Adjustment
+### Temporarily clock adjustment

-The following algorithm permits validators who were offline during part of a synch-epoch to temporarily adjust their local clocks, valid until the next synch-epoch.
+The following algorithm permits validators who were offline during part of a sync epoch to temporarily adjust their local clocks, valid until the next synch-epoch.

 **Case 1:** If validator $V$ was offline at any point of a synch-epoch, and upon returning online its clock is functioning correclty, it should resume collecting the arrival times of valid blocks and produce blocks according to its local clock as usual.
-A block is considered valid in this case if it is not equivocated, is sent by the right validator, and its slot number falls within the current synch epoch.
+A block is considered valid in this case if it is not equivocated, is sent by the right validator, and its slot number falls within the current sync epoch.

-At the end of the synch-epoch, if $V$ has collected $n$ valid block arrival times, it should run the median algorithm using these blocks.
+At the end of the sync epoch, if $V$ has collected $n$ valid block arrival times, it should run the median algorithm using these blocks.
 In case it has fewer than $n$ blocks, it must wait until the required $n$ arrival times have been gathered.
 The validator does not run the median algorithm solely with the arrival times of finalized blocks.

-**Case 2:** If $V$ was offline at any point during a synch-epoch and, upon reconnecting, its clock is no longer functioning properly, it should continue collecting the arrival times of valid blocks.
+**Case 2:** If $V$ was offline at any point during a sync epoch and, upon reconnecting, its clock is no longer functioning properly, it should continue collecting the arrival times of valid blocks.
 The validator may temporarily adjust its clock using, for example, the arrival time of the last finalized block in GRANDPA, and resume block production accordingly.
 This temporary clock can be used until $n$ valid blocks have been collected.
 Once this condition is met, the validator should re-adjust its clock based on the output of the median algorithm applied to these blocks.

 With the temporary clock adjustment, it is possible to ensure that the difference between the time recorded by the adjusted clock and that of an honest party's clock is bounded by at most $2\delta_{max} + |\Sigma|$.

-**Note: During one sync-epoch the ratio of such offline validators should not be more than 0.05, otherwise it can affect the security of the relative time algorithm.**
+**Note: During one sync epoch the ratio of such offline validators should not be more than 0.05, otherwise it can affect the security of the relative time algorithm.**

 ---

-## 5. Security Analysis
+## 5. Security analysis

 BABE functions similarly to Ouroboros Praos, with the exception of the chain selection rule and clock synchronization mechanism.
 From a security analysis perspective, BABE closely resembles Ouroboros Praos, albeit with a few notable differences.
 If you are more interested in parameter selection and practical outcomes resulting from the security analysis, feel free to skip this section and proceed directly to the next.